pravega/pravega/documentation/src/docs/key-features.md

 By ordering, we mean that data is observed by Readers in the order it is written.
 In Pravega, data is written along with an application-defined Routing Key.
 Pravega makes [ordering guarantees](pravega-concepts.md#ordering-guarantees) in terms of Routing Keys.
-Two pieces of data with the same Routing Key will always be read by a Reader in the order they were written.
+For example, two Events with the same Routing Key will always be read by a Reader in the order they were written.
 Pravega's ordering guarantees allow data reads to be replayed (e.g. when applications crash) and the results of replaying the reads will be the same.